-The 48th Eckhardt-Gramatté National Music Competition in PIANO
+The 49th Eckhardt-Gramatté National Music Competition in VOICE

 Finals to be held at Brandon University, School of Music - Brandon, Manitoba